dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 ---
 I've had a number of requests to update <a href="http://www.thesoftwaresimpleton.com/blog/2012/04/22/ember-js-routemanager/" target="_blank">this</a> post which discussed a solution to the lack of routing at that time of writing in <a href="http://emberjs.com/">ember</a>.
 This solution used an addon called the <a href="https://github.com/ghempton/ember-routemanager" target="_blank">ember-routemanager</a> from <a href="https://twitter.com/ghempton" target="_blank">Gordon Hempton</a>.

 A lot in Ember has changed since that post and Ember now has its own full blown <a href="http://emberjs.com/guides/outlets/#toc_the-router" target="_blank">routing solution</a> that is not a million miles away from the route manager I blogged about.
-I believe <a href="https://twitter.com/ghempton" target="_blank">Gordon Hempton</a> who created the origin ember-routemanager is now an ember core member which might explain the stark similarities.
+I believe <a href="https://twitter.com/ghempton" target="_blank">Gordon Hempton</a> who created the original ember-routemanager is now an ember core member which might explain the stark similarities.

 ##Enough of the old and on with the New##
 The new ember router has been on the <a href="" target="_blank">master</a> branch for a while now and it is an emerging pattern that is prone to change and indeed has changed quite a bit in its short existence.
 The ember routing solution is one of the main reasons I am drawn to ember and it differs greatly from anything else out there in the **javascript mv*** space.